 We cannot always prevent this from happening, but there are steps that you can do to help prevent them.

 - Use a humidifier.
 In Colorado, the air is very dry and can cause the nasal passages to dry out.

 - Keep the inside of your nose moist with a saline spray or gel.

 - Do not overdo it with antihistamines or decongestants.
 They can dry out the nose.

-If frequent nosebleeds are a problem, get medical advice and contact Colorado ENT (ears, nose, and throat doctor) to see one of our otolaryngologists and to get your nose bleeds under control once and for all.
+Most nosebleeds don’t require medical assistance, but if it lasts longer than 20 minutes and is uncontrollable, they may need urgent medical attention.
+If frequent nosebleeds are a problem, contact Colorado ENT & Allergy to see one of our ENT physicians to get your nose bleeds under control once and for all.